 “Minimalism slows down life and frees us from this modern hysteria to live faster.
 It finds freedom to disengage.
 It seeks to keep only the essentials.
 It seeks to remove the frivolous and keep the significant.
 And in doing so, it values the intentional endeavors that add value to life.” (becomingminimalist.com)

-Update: Six weeks later I share what I’ve purged and what I’ve learnt.
-Tips from my experience, and the experts on how to declutter and organise your life… read the post here.
+Update: Six weeks later I share what I’ve purged and what I’ve learned.
+Tips from my experience, and the experts on how to declutter and organize your life… read the post here.